jhmcstanton/jhmcstanton.github.io/posts/brews/2019-03-15-simple-california-common.markdown

   <img src="/images/posts/brews/2019-03-15-simple-california-common/chilling_2.jpg">
 </div>

 So this looks super sanitary - I swear the bathroom is cleaned somewhat regularly.
-The day I brewed was still pretty cold out and the immersion chiller had no way connect this to my kitchen faucet.
+The day I brewed was still pretty cold out (too cold for the outdoor spigot) and the immersion chiller had no way connect this to my kitchen faucet.
 Instead we put an adapter on the bathroom faucet and carefully chilled in there.
 This cooled the wort down in minutes, rather than the hour an ice bath and whirlpool could take.

 ## Fermentation

 The dry yeast packet was pitched directly into the 72&deg;F wort from the package.
 Oddly enough, even on the manufacturer's website I couldn't find any other details regarding rehyrdrating, which I would typically do.
 At the time I figured it would be fine since it was 3 gallons and under gravity.

 This was fermented in my dining room between ~73&deg;F and ~76&deg;F for 8 days.
-To keep it warm and help with the temperature fluctuations I wrapp the carboy in a sheet.
+To keep it warm and help with the temperature fluctuations I wrapped the carboy in a sheet.

 I was actually surprised at the temperatures required for this yeast strain.
 I would have expected somewhere inthe 60s given the lager qualities it is supposed to have, but I still have a ton to learn about yeast.